 Parents are starting to realize just how important pre-kindergarten-level education is for the development of their children.
 They’re increasingly choosing to send their kids to school early to get a head start on their social and educational development.

 Early childhood education is undoubtedly a growing field.
 The stats back this up.
 In the United States, for example, we’ve seen enrollment rise by a staggering 900% in the past three decades.
-In the United Kingdom, the government is increasing early education funding in the midst of overall budget cuts.
+In the United Kingdom, the government is increasing early education funding amid overall budget cuts.

 The takeaway messages for those thinking of a job in early childhood education?
 The prospects look positive indeed.
 The need for teachers will not only always be there, but with a growing population and increased awareness, we can only predict an upward trend.